Schw4lbe/CSV-Processing/dev-log.md

 ##### next version

-- on next deploy new version 0.8.1 alpha
+- on next deploy new version 1.0.0 beta

 ### versioning

-- command to create new tag: git tag -a v0.1.0-alpha -m "Early alpha release"
+- command to create new tag: git tag -a v1.0.0-beta -m "message"
 - command to push changes to git tags: git push origin --tags